Kerolos-Noshy/Lisp-Compiler/README.md

 ## Overview
 This is a group project for a Lisp scanner and parser developed as part of Design of Compilers course.
 It aims to scan and analyze the structure of Lisp code and generate a parse tree representation.
 The parser is implemented in Python and uses the enum, re, pandas, tkinter, pandastable, and nltk libraries.

-The parser consists of two main components: scanner and parsing.
+The project consists of two main components: scanner and parsing.
 The scanner process involves identifying and categorizing different elements in the Lisp code, such as keywords, operators, identifiers, constants, and errors.
 The tokens are stored in a list for further processing.

 The parsing process utilizes the tokens generated from scanner to build a parse tree.
 The parse tree represents the hierarchical structure of the Lisp code, with each node in the tree corresponding to a specific component of the code.
 The parser uses recursive functions to traverse the tokens and construct the parse tree.